kshafiee/uipathtakehome/README.md

 Q. Develop a solution to manage a cloud infrastructure operation for a company, such as _provisioning, updating, inventory management and de-provisioning resources_, in AWS with best practices in coding, testing, and scalability.
 Include EC2 instances and EKS cluster resources in your solution.

-1. I used Terraform (Infra-as-Code) for Infrastructure resource provisioning and management across different environments.
+A. I used Terraform (Infra-as-Code) for Infrastructure resource provisioning and management across different environments.
 For the intention of a modular design I used a stand-alone Terraform Module to create every type of resource.
     <br/>The structure of the project looks like this:
     <br/>├── modules/
     │ ├── ec2/